cravingchap/QuestionPractice/README.md

 for Gate 2025
-make sure you cleaar it
+make sure you clear it